tsackton/taelgar/Gazetteer/The Central Highlands Region/Dwarven Kingdoms/Dwarven Kingdoms.md

 ## [[Nidzahar]]
 In the current era, [[Nidzahar]] is the largest and richest of the dwarven kingdoms, known widely across the [[Western Green Sea]] and even as far as [[Chardon]] as the source of a wide range of expertly crafted goods. [[Nidzahar]] is the most technologically oriented of the dwarven kingdoms, and has the most extensive surface settlements. ~labeled DK4 on the map~
 ## [[Fahnukan]]
-In the far north, the dwarven kingdom of [[Fahnukan]] is strange and isolated, with little contact with the southern dwarven kingdoms for the past many generations.
+In the far north, the dwarven kingdom of [[Fahnukan]] is strange and isolated, with little contact with the southern dwarven kingdoms for the past many generations. ~labeled DK5 on the map~

 %%